-A BDC or CEF will be able to qualify as a WKSI and file an automatically effective shelf registration statement on Form N-2 and avail itself of other benefits to which WKSIs are entitled.
+A BDC or CEF can now qualify as a WKSI and file an automatically effective shelf registration statement on Form N-2 and avail itself of other benefits to which WKSIs are entitled.
 The SEC did not modify or tailor the \$700 million public float WKSI test for BDCs or CEFs as many commenters had suggested to the SEC.
-Nonetheless, many BDCs and CEFs already have the common equity market value necessary to meet the WKSI criteria.
-For these entities, once the amendments become effective, raising capital will become much more efficient.
-Qualifying entities will be able to promptly take advantage of favorable conditions in the public market.
+Nonetheless, many BDCs and CEFs that do not qualify as WKSIs have the common equity market value necessary to meet the WKSI criteria.
+For these entities, raising capital is now much more efficient.
+Qualifying entities are now able to promptly take advantage of favorable conditions in the public market.